- Authority and Liability

-Upon registering your vehicle, charges to your student account will be made in accordance to the number of credits in which you are registered at the time.
+Upon registering your vehicle, charges to your student account will be made in accordance to your on-campus residence status and the number of credits in which you are registered at the time.
 There is no need to come in to the office.
 A parking permit for the semester will be mailed to the address you specify.
 If you wish to receive the permit at a different address, please be sure to enter it in the designated location.

 Any adjustments to your fee to reflect course load changes will automatically be made by the Bursar on the fifth day of each semester.
 Your student account will be credited or charged as appropriate.
 Any course changes made after the fifth day will not reflect a change in parking charges.

 Refunds will be granted upon written request until the fifth day of each semester.
 Address all requests to the Parking Services Department (131 Summit Street).
 Enclose your permit and include your name, student ID number and reason for request.
 Your student account will be credited.
 No refunds will be granted after the fifth day of each semester.